Niʻihau incident: Legacy

+The event was so widely known about in America that the December 1942 issue of Reader's Digest told an exaggerated tale of the America's defense by “full-blooded descendants of ancient Hawaiian warriors.”
 Composer R. Alex Anderson was inspired by the incident to compose "They Couldn't Take Niihau, Nohow!"
 It was played on August 15, 1945, when Kanahele was decorated for his actions in Honolulu.

-Repercussions

-Historian Gordon Prange notes that "the rapidity with which the three resident Japanese went over to the pilot's cause" troubled the Hawaiians and added: "The more pessimistic among them cited the Niʻihau incident as proof that no one could trust any Japanese, even if an American citizen, not to go over to Japan if it appeared expedient."
+Historian Gordon Prange notes that "the rapidity with which the three resident Japanese went over to Nishikaichi's cause" troubled the Hawaiians and added: "The more pessimistic among them cited the Niʻihau incident as proof that no one could trust any Japanese, even if an American citizen, not to go over to Japan if it appeared expedient."
 Novelist William Hallstead argues that the Niʻihau incident influenced decisions leading to the Japanese American internment on the continental United States.
 According to Hallstead, the behavior of Shintani and the Haradas was included in an official Navy report dated January 26, 1942.
 The report's author Navy Lieutenant C. B. Baldwin wrote: "The fact that the two Niʻihau Japanese who had previously shown no anti-American tendencies went to the aid of the pilot when Japanese domination of the island seemed possible, indicate[s] [the] likelihood that Japanese residents previously believed loyal to the United States may aid Japan if further Japanese attacks appear successful."

 Despite this, the Japanese population in Hawaii was largely spared from mass internment throughout the war because of economic concerns (more than one-third of Hawaii's total population were Japanese-Americans who comprised "over 90 percent of the carpenters, nearly all of the transportation workers, and a significant portion of the agricultural laborers").
 However, Hawaii was subjected to martial law and lookouts were established.